Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Relative and Non-compact TQFTs

 \subsection{Cobordism Hypotheses}

-The cobordism hypothesis describes fully extended Topological Quantum Field Theories with values in a higher category $\CC$ in terms of fully dualizable objects of $\CC$.
-It was formulated in \cite{BaezDolan}.
+The Cobordism Hypothesis describes fully extended Topological Quantum Field Theories with values in a higher category $\CC$ in terms of fully dualizable objects of $\CC$.
+We also recall relative versions that describes relative TQFTs, and a non-compact version that describes partially-defined TQFTs.
+The Cobordism Hypothesis was formulated in \cite{BaezDolan}.
 A sketch of proof was given in \cite{LurieCob}, a more formal version is work in progress of Schommer-Pries.
-An independent proof of a more general result is proposed in \cite{GradyPavlov}.
-Another independent proof using factorization homology is work in progress, see \cite{AyalaFrancisCH}. \begin{mythq}[The Cobordism Hypothesis, weak form] \ \\ Let $\CC$ be a symmetric monoidal $n$-category.
-There is a bijection between isomorphism classes of framed fully extended $n$-TQFTs with values in $\CC$ and isomorphism classes of fully dualizable objects of $\CC$, given by evaluation at the point. \end{mythq} For $X \in \CC$ a fully dualizable object, we denote $\ZZ_X$ the associated fully extended $n$-TQFT.
+An independent proof of a more general result appears in the preprint \cite{GradyPavlov}.
+Another independent proof using factorization homology is work in progress, see \cite{AyalaFrancisCH}. \begin{mythq}[The Cobordism Hypothesis, Thm 2.4.6 and 2.4.26 in \cite{LurieCob}] Let $\CC$ be a symmetric monoidal $n$-category.
+Evaluation at the point induces equivalences of $\infty$-groupoids